 - U Tube Cooler

 As this equipment needs a good flow of air for the purpose of better cooling, the location of the air fin fan cooler has to be such that it is not directly crowded or surrounded by other structures or equipment which blocks the path of plenty of airflows.

 This static equipment is generally installed on the top of the pipe rack or other structure so that there is no difficulty or obstruction which can reduce proper airflow.
 Again by installing the air-cooled heat exchangers on top of the rack, huge space on the ground can be saved and the plant will become more compact.

 Based on the width of the pipe rack or structure, normally the tube bundle length is fixed.
-Thus supporting legs of air cooler bundle comes on the main civil or structural beams, which simplifies the pipe rack design.
-At the same time, it is desirable to adjust the pipe rack or the structure longitudinal column spacing based on the width of the air cooler bundle such that bundle legs straight away sit on top of the columns.
-Sometimes, This may not be possible to adjust as each tube bundle might have varied width depending on service condition and adjusting pipe rack columns for different width may not be feasible from structural design and detailing point of view.
+Thus supporting legs of the air cooler bundle comes on the main civil or structural beams, which simplifies the pipe rack design.
+At the same time, it is desirable to adjust the pipe rack or the structure’s longitudinal column spacing based on the width of the air cooler bundle such that bundle legs straight away sit on top of the columns.
+Sometimes, This may not be possible to adjust as each tube bundle might have varied widths depending on service conditions, and adjusting pipe rack columns for different widths may not be feasible from a structural design and detailing point of view.

-Walkways between two sets of air coolers are desired, which means if one cooler consists of ten bundles and other of five bundles then walkways have to be provided in between, after 10th bundle and before of next five bundles.
+Walkways between two sets of air coolers are desired, which means if one cooler consists of ten bundles and the other of five bundles then walkways have to be provided in between, after the 10th bundle and before of next five bundles.
 This dimension of this walkway has to be a minimum of 1.5 to 2.0 m wide as this will be the only place at such elevation to keep tools and parts during maintenance.